During your first three months in the country, you may have mail delivered to the Peace Corps office at the following address:

 - Typical homes are made of cement block; they do not have air conditioning, hot water, ovens or fridges; gas burners and fire-heated hearths are used for cooking; fans are used for cooling;

-- Water is likely to come from a well or tap located in the yard;
+- Water is likely to come from a well or tap located in the yard; a minority of homes have inside taps;

 - Squat toilets rinsed with water from a bucket are common;